PIE & NON-PIE FUNDS

 INSURANCE (PRUDENTIAL SUPERVISION) ACT

-- a satisfactory fit and proper policy and risk management program (including appointing an actuary
+- a satisfactory fit and proper policy and risk management program (including appointing an actuary); and

 - appropriate incorporation and ownership structure, governance and financial strength.